depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ### DELETE /ngsi-ld/v1/entities/{entityId}
 To delete a single entity, without any payload data, the service `DELETE /ngsi-ld/v1/entities/{entityId}`.
-Not mush to say, if the entity with id `entityId` is found, it is deleted.
+Not much to say, if the entity with id `entityId` is found, it is deleted.

 #### Request Payload Data
 There is no payload data for this service.